 Aetna considers cardiac computed tomography (CT) angiography of the coronary arteries using 64-slice or greater medically necessary for the following indications:

-Rule out significant coronary stenosis in persons with a low or very low pre-test probability of coronary artery disease by Framingham risk scoring or by American College of Cardiology (ACC) criteria (see Appendix), with any of the following indications:
+Rule out significant coronary stenosis in persons with a low or intermediate pre-test probability of coronary artery disease by Framingham risk scoring or by American College of Cardiology (ACC) criteria (see Appendix), with any of the following indications:

 Evaluation of persons with chest pain who can not perform or have contraindications to exercise and pharmacological stress testing (see Appendix); or

-Evaluation of persons with chest pain presenting to the emergency department when an imaging stress test or coronary angiography are being deferred as the initial imaging study.
+Evaluation of persons with chest pain presenting to the emergency department in persons without acute ECG changes or positive coronary markers when an imaging stress test or coronary angiography are being deferred as the initial imaging study.

-Evaluation of asymptomatic persons at low pre-test probability of coronary heart disease by Framingham risk scoring (see Appendix) who have an equivocal exercise or pharmacological stress test.
+Evaluation of asymptomatic persons at an intermediate pre-test probability of coronary heart disease by Framingham risk scoring (see Appendix) who have an equivocal or uninterpretable exercise or pharmacological stress test.
 Note: Current guidelines from the American Heart Association recommend against routine stress testing for screening asymptomatic adults.

 Pre-operative assessment of persons scheduled to undergo 'high-risk" non-cardiac surgery, where an imaging stress test or invasive coronary angiography is being deferred unless absolutely necessary.
 The ACC defines high-risk surgery as emergent operations, especially in the elderly, aortic and other major vascular surgeries, peripheral vascular surgeries, and anticipated prolonged surgical procedures with large fluid shifts and/or blood loss involving the abdomen and thorax.